ntustison/Histograms/Text/methods.md

 7/3; flip angle, 10$^{\circ}$; matrix, 80 $\times$ 128; field of view, 26 80
 $\times$ 42 cm; section thickness, 10 mm; and intersection gap, none.
 The data were deidentified prior to analysis.

+### He 2019 Harvard Dataverse cohort

+In addition to these data acquired at the University of Virginia, we also processed a publicly available lung dataset [@He_dataverse:2018] available at the Harvard Dataverse and detailed in [@He:2019aa].
+These data comprised the original Xe129 acquisitions from 29 subjects (10 healthy controls and 19 mild intermittent asthmatic individuals) with corresponding lung masks.
+In addition, seven artificially SNR-degraded images per acquisition were also included but not used for the analyses reported below.
+The image headers were corrected for proper canonical anatomical orientation according to Nifti standards and provided to the GitHub repository associated with this work.

 ## Algorithmic implementations